Skip to content

 foundMessage

-Creates the dot signaling a message from an external source.
+Creates a found message.
+A found message is one you received from an external participant not included within the diagram.
 Should always be used inline as a message from something else:

 params:

 • distance: the optional distance of the message on the x axis.
-Defaults to externalMessageDistance
+Defaults to externalMessageMargin

 fragment

 Only available within the function of a frame.
-Adds a new fragment to this frame.
-A fragment is the following:
+Creates a new fragment inside this frame.
+A fragment is a separate section within the frame, optionally with name and subtext.

 params: